HarshithaDA/Optimizing-SQL-Databases/README.md

 3. Install Python
 4. Install the mysql-connector and pandas library to connect to the database
 5. An IDE to run the script (ex.
 VS Code)
+6. Download the dataset using the mentioned link

 MY SQL Workbench setup:
 1. Once you install workbench, move it to the applications folder on your system